vb-consulting/NpgsqlRest/README.md

 ### High Performances

-NpgsqlRest has an extremely high throughput API:
+NpgsqlRest has an extremely high throughput:

 | Platform | Numer of Requests in 60 seconds |
 | -- | --: |